mcampb07/GFXDocs/docs/chapter08_graphics_with_expressions/tut_dynamic_text_width/202207201215_tut_dynamic_text_width.md

 ![07-20_123156.png](attachments/2022-07-20_123156.png)

 So we have a huge number of Real Time Objects,  Masks, Shapes and Text layers.
 To make your building simple here everything is linked to a parent `null1`.
 It is within `null1` that you will find the expression in which the magic happens for the postion, lets take a look.
+We also have lots of other expressions dclared here on the differing layers that we will also showcase here.

 ![07-20_123612.png](attachments/2022-07-20_123612.png)